Coteh/2048-clone/README.md

     - Standard
     - Light
     - Dark
+    - Snow
+        - Includes the following tilesets:
+            - Snow
+            - Christmas
     - 2048Clone (unlock by achieving 2048 in any theme)
-        - All tile color sets from 2048Clone return as tilesets for this theme
+        - All tile color sets from 2048Clone return as tilesets for this theme:
             - Modern
             - Classic
             - Colorful